What is the symbolic meaning of bread in the Bible?

 The bread and the wine are both symbols that represent Jesus.
 The broken piece of bread reminds us of His body which was broken when He was nailed to the cross.
 The wine reminds us of Jesus’ blood that He shed for us on the cross.

-READ ALSO: How long did it take for the Statue of Liberty to oxidize?
+READ ALSO: How long does it take to prepare for software engineering interview?

 Why did Jesus give his disciples bread and wine?